-The Prudential Insurance Company of America ("Prudential"), The Prudential Variable Contract Account GI-2 (the "Prudential Separate Account"), Allstate Life Insurance Company ("Allstate"), Allstate Financial Advisors Separate Account I (the "Allstate Separate Account"), Allstate Life Insurance Company of New York ("Allstate Life of New York" or "ALNY"), Allstate Life of New York Separate Account A (the "ALNY Separate Account"), Lincoln Benefit Life Company ("Lincoln"), and Lincoln Benefit Life Variable Annuity Account (the "Lincoln Separate Account" and, together with the Prudential Separate Account, the Allstate Separate Account and the ALNY Separate Account, the "Separate Accounts") hereby file this application (the "Application") for an order of the Securities and Exchange Commission (the "Commission") pursuant to Section 26(c) of the Investment Company Act of 1940, as amended (the "1940 Act") approving the proposed substitution of the securities described herein (the "Proposed Substitution").
+The Prudential Insurance Company of America ("Prudential"), The Prudential Variable Contract Account GI-2 (the "Prudential Separate Account"), Allstate Life Insurance Company ("Allstate"), Allstate Financial Advisors Separate Account I (the "Allstate Separate Account"), Allstate Life Insurance Company of New York ("Allstate Life of New York" or "ALNY"), Allstate Life of New York Separate Account A (the "ALNY Separate Account"), Lincoln Benefit Life Company ("Lincoln"), and Lincoln Benefit Life Variable Annuity Account (the "Lincoln Separate Account" and, together with the Prudential Separate Account, the Allstate Separate Account and the ALNY Separate Account, the "Separate Account") hereby submit this first amended and restated application (the "Application") to request an order of the Securities and Exchange Commission (the "Commission") pursuant to Section 26(c) of the Investment Company Act of 1940, as amended (the "1940 Act"), approving the substitution of shares (the "Substitution") of the securities described herein currently held by the Separate Accounts to support variable life insurance policies and variable annuity contracts issued by Prudential, Allstate, ALNY and Lincoln (each a "Contract," and collectively, the Contracts").
 Prudential, Allstate, ALNY, Lincoln, and the Separate Accounts are hereinafter referred to collectively as the "Applicants."